 You Need More Than Your Homeowners Policy

-A lot of boat owners in Louisiana assume their homeowners or auto policy covers their boat.
+If you own a boat in Louisiana, you need boat insurance.
+A lot of owners assume their homeowners or auto policy covers their boat.
 In most cases, it doesn't.
 Not in any meaningful way.
 If your boat gets damaged in a storm, stolen from a marina, or you hit someone on the water, a standard policy either won't cover it at all or will cap out well below what the boat is actually worth.

 Louisiana is one of the best states in the country for boating.
 Marshes, bayous, the lakes up north, the Gulf Coast.
 There's no shortage of water here.
 But all that time on the water means real risk, and a dedicated boat insurance policy is the only way to actually protect your investment.